qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The solutions in borrow-checker-unfriendly cases (will elaborate below):

 - Data-oriented design. **Avoid unnecessary getter and setter**.
 Avoid contagious borrow.
 Do split borrow if necessary.
 - **Use ID/handle to replace borrow**.
+Use arena to hold data.
 - **Defer mutation**.
 Turn mutation as commands and execute later.
 - **Avoid mutation**.
 Mutate-by-recreate.
 Use `Arc` to share immutable data.
 - For circular reference:
-  - For graph data structure, use ID/handle to replace borrow.
+  - For graph data structure, use ID/handle and arena.
   - For callback, use event bus or `Arc<QCell<T>>` (use `Weak` to cut cycle)
-- Make borrows as shortest as possible, as temporary as possible.
+- Borrows as temporary as possible.
 - `Arc<RwLock<T>>` (only use when really necessary)
 - `unsafe` and raw pointer (only use when really necessary)